Alonso-del-Arte/chess/doc/Variants.md

 ## Variants requiring a special board

+These variants require a board that is much more different than a regular 8 &times; 8 checkerboard marked up in some ways like king of the hill or racing kings.

 ### Yoko Ono's *Play It by Trust*

 In 1966, Yoko Ono exhibited a large chess set at the Indica Gallery in London